Skip to main content

 How can I help you today?

-Example instructions with context:
+Example prompt with context:

 You are helping a {{ account.tier }} customer since {{ account.created_date }}.